curl/curl/docs/mk-ca-bundle.md

 ## -s [algorithms]

-comma separated list of signature algorithms with which to hash/fingerprint each certificate and output when run in plain text mode.
+A comma separated list of signature algorithms with which to hash/fingerprint each certificate and output when run in plain text mode.

 Valid algorithms are: